joannakl/learning-open-source/index.md

 layout: home
 ---

-Through a series of five modules, this Open Source Training Series teaches you important skills, knowledge and attitudes of Open Source

-- **Understand the 'open ecosystem' why it matters, and what it isn't.**

-This is for anyone interested in gaining deeper understanding of open source from ethics, to designing designing for participation and licensing.
+This series of modules is for anyone interested in gaining deeper understanding of open source from ethics, to design, economics, to participation and licensing.